-Today, a small stone tower on Paradise Drive serves as a reminder of the grand plans Lyford once had for the pristine slice of peninsula he owned with his wife, Hilarita Reed.
+Today, a small stone tower on Paradise Drive serves as a reminder of the grand plans Dr. Benjamin Lyford once had for the pristine slice of peninsula he owned with his wife, Hilarita Reed.
 One of John Reed’s two daughters — the original land grantee for the area now known as Rancho Corte Madera del Presidio — Hilarita had an inheritance she shared with Lyford after marrying the San Francisco embalmer in 1872.

 While he worked with the dead, Lyford was keenly obsessed with health.
 He also had lofty ambitions for his wife’s land, envisioning a utopian village he would call “Lyford’s Hygeia” (Hygeia being the Greek goddess of health).
 There all residents would adhere to a number of rules — all meals must be eaten outside; no house could rest in the shadow of another — conceived by Lyford in the belief they would promote good health.

 The tower, along with the Lyfords’ home — which was moved in 1957 and is now better known as Tiburon’s Richardson Bay Audubon Center and Sanctuary — is all that now remains of the doctor’s vision.
 Originally the tower was accompanied by an arch that stood until 1926, when Marin officials decided to repave some of Tiburon.

 “There was no straight road into Tiburon,” David Gotz, Tiburon’s town historian, explains.
 “You had to go around Paradise Drive to get into Tiburon for a long time.
 They widened it in 1926, and in widening it, they took down the arch.
 We don’t know what happened to the stones.
 Possibly they were just thrown down as riprap along the shore there.
 From then on, it was just the tower.”